-"We make good families great families by preparing heirs, in the moment, so they can move forward and find their own paths and realize their passions." - Amy Castoro, Family Coach
+"We make good families great families by preparing heirs, in the moment, so they can move forward and find their own paths and realize their passions." - Amy Castoro, President & CEO, The Williams Group

 To prepare family members, and work within family systems, requires coaches who are skilled practitioners, who evolved from other professional fields and bring years of experience in the coaching domain.
 Our coaches come from various backgrounds, including psychology, medicine, estate planning, social work, philanthrophy, education, and communication.

 Every Williams Group family meeting has one Lead Coach and one Listening Coach.
 Also available are specialty coaches who might join the advising team, depending on your family’s needs:

 Role Development Coach